-DETACH AND RETURN THIS PORTION ONLY For Withhold Bracept All All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-CROWDSTRIKE HOLDINGS, INC. The Board of Directors recommends you vote FOR the following: wwing: To elect CrowdStrike's nominees Cary J. Davis, George Kurtz and Laura J. Schumacher to the Board of Directors to hold office until the 2025 Annual Meeting of Stockholders.
-0 0 0 Nominees: 01) Cary J. Davis 02) George Kurtz 03) Laura J. Schumacher For Against Abstain The Board of Directors recommends you vote FOR proposal 2: To ratify the selection of PricewaterhouseCoopers LLP as CrowdStrike's independent registered public accounting firm for its fiscal year ending January 31, 2023.
-NOTE: To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+V11373-P93429 KEEP THIS F THIS PR OXY CA RD IS V ALID ONL Y WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS POF ≀TION O OWDSTRIKE HOLDINGS, INC. To withhold authority to vote for any individ lual The Board of Directors recommends you vote FOR the following: e All All Except nominee(s), mark "For All Except" and write number(s) of the nominee(s) on the line bel the ow. \neg Denis J. O'Leary and Godfrey R. Sullivan to the Board o f 0 0 ı Nominees: 01) Johanna Flower 02) Denis J. O'Leary 03) Godfrey R. Sullivan The Board of Directors recommends you vote FOR prop osal 2: For A gainst Abstain To ratify the selection of PricewaterhouseCoopers LL January 31, 2024.
+P as Crov vdStrike's independe ent registered public accounting firm for its fi scal year ending 0 0 0 NOTE: To transact such other business as may properly com e before 1 the Annua l Meeting or any adjournments or postponements thereo f.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND VOSTRIKE HOLDINGS, INC. the Board of Directors recommends you vote FOR the Blowing: To elect.
+CrowdStrike's nominees Johanna Flower, Denis J. O'Leary and Godfrey R. Sullivan to the Board of Directors to hold office until the 2026 Annual Meeting of Stockholders.
+Nominees: 1) Johanna Flower (2) Denis J. O'Leary (3) Godfrey R. Sullivan the Board of Directors recommends you vote FOR proposal 2: To ratify the selection of PricewaterhouseCoopers LLP as CrowdStrike's independent registered public accounting firm for its fiscal year ending January 31, 2024.
+DTE: To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
 Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+When si owners should each sign personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX]
+If a c gning as a orporation ittorney, e: n or partne xecutor, ad rship, pleas ministrator, or other fiduciary, please give full tit e sign in full corporate or partnership name by au le as such.
+Joint thorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date 1 Signature (Joint Owners) Date

-Signature (Joint Owners)
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report on Form 10-K are available at www.proxyvote.com.
+The Notice and Proxy Statement and Annual Report on Form 10-K are available at www.proxyvote.com.